HypeCheck

 Anti Inflammatory

 Berry extract with antioxidant anthocyanins.
-Early evidence for fat burning during exercise and post-exercise blood pressure.
+Early evidence for fat burning during exercise and post-workout blood pressure.

 Weak evidence